akashacms/epubtools/README.md

 * Assisting with generating the metadata files required by EPUB3
 * Extracting an EPUB3 to a directory

-Installation:
+The EPUBTools package is meant to be used in a Node.js project comprising content files for an eBook that is to be formatted in the EPUB3 format.
+As a Node.js project there must be a `package.json` file.

+To get started you must have Node.js installed.
+After creating a blank directory, then run these commands:

 ```
+$ npm init -y
 $ npm install epubtools --save
 ```

-This package provides both an API and a CLI tool.
+The first initializes a default `package.json` file.
+The second installs EPUBTools as a command in that project directory.

 To facilitate using the CLI tool, add `./node_modules/.bin` to your PATH variable.
 By doing so you can easily run any CLI tool installed by a Node.js package.

+There is both an API and a CLI tool.

 # CLI